libriscv/rvscript/README.md

 Note that I update the gist now and then as I make improvements.
 The key benchmark is showing the low overhead to calling into the script.

 The overhead of a system call is around 5ns last time I measured it, so keep that in mind.
-The threshold for benefiting from using a dedicated system call is very low, but for simple things like reading the position of an entity you could be using shared memory.
-Read-only to the machine.
+The threshold for benefiting from using a dedicated system call is so low that anything that falls into the used-often category could have its own system call.

 For generally extending the API there is dynamic calls, which have an overhead of around 20ns.
 Dynamic calls require looking up a hash value in a hash map, and is backed by a std::function with capture storage.